GH-WEN/learngit/readme.txt

-Git is a free software distributed.
+Git is free software distributed.
 Git has a mutable index called stage.
 Git diff
 Git tracks changes of files